 It is a good idea to have any other appliances that burn gas, oil or coal checked by a professional each year (including checking for proper ventilation) as well as your chimney checked or cleaned.

 If the carbon monoxide alarm goes off, you and your family should go outside immediately or at least open a window or door to get some fresh air.
 Once you are safe, call 911 for emergency help and follow their instructions.

 You can also get carbon monoxide poisoning from your vehicle, so make sure you have the exhaust checked every year to avoid a buildup in the car, and you should also never run your car inside a garage.

 Being informed about carbon monoxide poisoning and taking these steps to prevent it will go a long way in keeping your family safe.
-For more tips on preventing carbon monoxide poisoning in your home or to schedule an HVAC maintenance appointment, contact Stiles Heating & Cooling.
+For more tips on preventing carbon monoxide poisoning in your home or to schedule an HVAC maintenance appointment, contact Stiles Heating, Cooling, & Plumbing.